 Connect the output port (right) of the Input operator to the input port (left) of the

-Formula operator.
+IterateFormula operator.

 Configure the First Output Operator

 This Output operator replaces the value in your indexLoopBulk Hidden component with the result of your Formula operator.
-If you didn't do this, your Data Workflow would always process the index group 0
+Without this step, your Data Workflow would continue to process the index group 0, because that is the Hidden component’s Default Value.
+Now, with each loop of the Data Workflow, the value passed into the indexLoopBulk Input operator will increment accordingly.

 Drag and drop an Output operator onto the Data Workflow canvas.

-Configure the Output operator's Info window as follows:
+Configure the operator's Info window as follows:

 Setting